Kjwon15/dju-intranet/README.rst

-Dju calendar
+Dju intranet
 ============

-This project gives you schedule of Daejeon university.
+This project gives you Api for Daejeon university intranet.
 Daejeon university's web sites are sucks.
 So I made it.